ghazal-naderi/platform-11/docs/ALERTS.md

 # NoMessageForTooLong
 This indicates that Kafka is not processing many messages.
 In inactive environments, this is often expected.
 It is suggested that you do a quick health check to make sure that Kafka is running okay and that messages are getting through from the apps.

+# TargetDown
+This indicates that Prometheus is having trouble spidering the metrics endpoint for a service.
+In some cases, this means that the service is down but it could alsoo indicate that Prometheus itself is overloaded.
+Refer to the Status -> Targets page on Prometheus for further detail.

 # BridgeContainersDown
 This means that Kafka Bridge containers are all unavailable - okay if you don't use Kafka Bridge, a problem if you do.